Fear of Missing Out FOMO VII Invitational and Round Robin

 - Ethics - Debate is a great game when everyone plays by the rules.
 Play by the rules - don't give me a reason to doubt your veracity.

-- Don't browbeat less experienced debaters; you should aim to win off of argumentation skill against less experienced opponents, not smoke screens or pure esoterism.
+- Don't browbeat less experienced debaters; you should aim to win off of argumentation skill against less experienced opponents, not smoke screens or jargon.
 7 off against a first-year may get you the win, but it kills the educational and ethical debate space you should strive for.
-As an experienced debater, you should hope to educate them not run them out of the event.
+As an experienced debater, you should hope to EDUCATE them not run them out of the event.

 - Enjoy yourself.
 Debate is the best sport in the world - win or lose - learn something from each round, don't gloat, don't disparage other teams, judges, or coaches, and don't try to convince me after the round is over.
 Leave it in the round and realize you may have just made a friend that you will compete against and talk to for the rest of your life.
 Don't be so caught up in winning that you forget to have some fun - in the round, between rounds, on the bus, and in practice.

 - Rule of Debate Life.
-Sometimes you will be told you are the winner when you know you in your heart you didn't win the round - accept it as a gift from the debate gods and move on.
+Sometimes you will be told you are the winner when you believe you didn't win the round - accept it as a gift from the debate gods and move on.
 Sometimes you will be told you lost a round that you KNOW you won - accept that this is life and move on.
-Sometimes judges get it wrong, it sucks but that is life.
-If the judge is inappropriate - get your advocate, your coach to address the issue.
-Arguing with the judge in the round or badmouthing them won't solve the issue.
+Sometimes judges base a decision on something that you considered insignificant or irrelevant and, sometimes, judges get it wrong, it sucks but that is life.
+However, if the judge is inappropriate - get your advocate, your coach, to address the issue.
+Arguing with the judge in the round or badmouthing them in the hall or cafeteria won't solve the issue.

 - Immediate losers for me - be disparaging to the other team or make racist, homophobic, sexist arguments or comments.
 Essentially, be kind and respectful if you want to win.